Hackjet145/DownloadsSorter/README.md

 #DETAILS

 This File will make new folders named as per the extensions of ur files and it will atomatically copy the specific files to the newly created folder
-And You you have any kind of folder in your downloads then it will copy the file in a folder named folder 👀
+And if You have any kind of folder in your downloads then it will copy the file in a folder named folder 👀